Rancho Tehama shootings: Shootings

 The killings started on the night of November 13 at Neal's home in Rancho Tehama, 6970 Bobcat Lane at Fawn Lane, when Neal shot his wife, Barbara Glisan (also spelled Gilsan) and hid her body under some floorboards.

-The next day Neal went on a shooting rampage, first killing a man and a woman, both neighbors with whom he had an ongoing feud over their suspected methamphetamine dealing.
+The next day Neal went on a shooting rampage, first killing a man and a woman, both neighbors who he erroneously suspected were dealing methamphetamine.

 After killing his neighbors, Neal stole a pickup truck that belonged to one of his victims.
 He then began firing at random vehicles and pedestrians.
 At an intersection, he bumped the truck into a vehicle carrying a woman and her three sons.
 He then drove up to the driver's side, and fired into it, injuring all of them with gunshots or flying glass.
 The woman was shot five times, four near her heart.
 She was carrying a gun and had a license to carry, but she was unable to shoot at Neal because he drove away quickly.
 She stopped four motorists to help her get to the hospital, but they drove off.
 She finally received aid from an assistant deputy sheriff who called for an ambulance.

 At the Rancho Tehama Elementary School, Sarah Lobdell, the school's secretary, heard the gunfire near the school and quickly ordered the school to go on lockdown.
 A school custodian and the teachers put it into action.
 Neal crashed the pickup truck through the front gates of the school.
 He exited the vehicle with a self-assembled AR-15-type semi-automatic rifle, ran into the center of the school's quadrangle, and fired repeatedly at windows and walls.
 One of Neal's neighbors later claimed that Neal was targeting the seven-year-old son of the neighbor he killed earlier.
 One student hiding under a classroom desk was shot and injured by a bullet that penetrated a wall.
 A six-year-old student was also injured by a gunshot to the chest.
 A woman was also shot when she attempted to distract Neal from the school.
 Nearly 100 rounds of ammunition were fired into the school.
 Recorded video shows Neal going into a field behind the school and firing into the air, apparently in frustration at being locked out of the classrooms.
 Afterwards, Neal apparently discarded the rifle outside the school.